The Greatest “Secret” of Success

 3. First, Passion: We must want to do evangelism.

-b. to be aware of the importance of teaching others.
+c.
+Some Christians do not even seem to be aware of the importance of teaching others.

 4. Brethren, there is no way a person can be saved outside of Christ (cf. 2 Tim.
 2:10).